francelico/deac-rep/README.md

 We provide utilities to measure the information agent trajectories and learned latents carry about the environment (refer to the paper and [mutual_info_procgen_eval.py](procgen_experiments/eval_utils/mutual_info_procgen_eval.py) for a description of each metric and reference implementation).
 We also re-implement in JAX representation learning metrics first proposed in [Investigating the Properties of Neural Network Representations in Reinforcement Learning](https://arxiv.org/abs/2203.15955), see [repmetric_util.py](procgen_experiments/utils/repmetric_util.py).

-Our experiment logs and data are publicly available in our [wandb project](TODO).
+Our experiment logs and data are publicly available in our [Procgen](https://wandb.ai/francelico/deac-rep-procgen-R/table?nw=r2kcldgbwxg) and [PixelBrax](TODO) wandb projects.
 The trained model checkpoints are accessible from our [model repository](TODO).
 When downloading experiment data, we strongly recommend relying on the `.tfevents` files stored in the wandb repository for each run.
 We found `.tfevents` files less likely to drop data than the data streamed through the wandb API and displayed in the web interface.
 The `.tfevents` files can be downloaded, merged and converted to a pandas dataframe using utilities provided in [log_util.py](procgen_experiments/utils/log_util.py).

 ## Installation instructions
 Please refer to the README files in the `procgen_experiments` and `pixelbrax_experiments` directories for instructions on how to set up the dependencies and run experiments.